premtimf/AndroidWeatherApp/README.md

 # AndroidWeatherApp

-Created an app from tutorial using OpeMapnWeather Api
+Created an app from tutorial using OpenWeatherMap Api